 This is a perfect recipe for improving your posture.

-Performing yoga for 30 minutes, 3 times a week, worked like a cheat code for fixing my rib flaring.
+Performing yoga for 30 minutes, 3 times a week, worked like a cheat code for my rib flaring.

 If you suffer from a poor posture, your latissimus dorsi muscle (also known as lats) is probably extremely tight.

-Doing yoga is probably one of the best ways to stretch this muscle.
+Yoga is probably one of the best ways to stretch this muscle.